AElfProject/aelf-docs/docs/Tools/chain-sdk/csharp-sdk/index.md

 # aelf-sdk.cs - aelf C# API

-`aelf-sdk.cs` is a C# library that facilitates communication with an AElf node over HTTP.
+`aelf-sdk.cs` is a C# library that facilitates communication with an aelf node over HTTP.
 Below is a comprehensive guide on how to install and use the `aelf-sdk.cs` package, along with some example usages.

 ## Introduction

-`aelf-sdk.cs` is a collection of libraries designed for interaction with both local and remote AElf nodes via HTTP connections.
+`aelf-sdk.cs` is a collection of libraries designed for interaction with both local and remote aelf nodes via HTTP connections.
 This documentation provides instructions on how to install and run `aelf-sdk.cs`, and includes API reference documentation with examples. [aelf-sdk.cs](https://github.com/AElfProject/aelf-sdk.cs)

 ## Adding aelf-sdk.cs package